xuwang/docker-fleetui-builder/README.md

 # Build fleet-ui docker image

-This a 'builder' image to build [purpleworks/fleet-ui](https://github.com/purpleworks/fleet-ui.git).
+Feature: No need to install required packages on a host in order to build fleetui image.
+This tool builds a 'builder' image and uses it to build [purpleworks/fleet-ui](https://github.com/purpleworks/fleet-ui.git).

 ## Quick start

+Take a look at the build.sh to change default values, e.g. the fleet version or the your/fleet-ui.git.
+Then:

 	./build.sh